mghdotdev/vscode-miva-ide/ROADMAP.md

 	- Rename symbol: Allows users to highlight a variable and rename all references within the file.
 	- Code Actions: Allows users to automatically fix common issues in the current file.
 	- Document Links: Provide links to templates from the `<mvt:item>` tag / readtheme functions.
+	- Document Formatting: Automatically format the code to follow our coding standards (spacing, indentation, etc...).
+	- Linting: Show basic syntax errors and pre-compilation errors before having to test your code on the server.
 	- See all features here: https://code.visualstudio.com/api/language-extensions/programmatic-language-features